 Our next stop is in the coastal town of Kamakura, which was once the political center of Japan before the 14th century.
-These days, Kamakura is considered the Kyoto of Eastern Japan because of the large number of temples, shrines, and historic monuments that provide a traditional escape from city life.
+These days, Kamakura is considered the Kyoto of Eastern Japan because of the many temples, shrines, and historical monuments that provide a traditional escape from city life.
 People also tend to enjoy Kamakura’s beaches in summer.

-However, in winter, one of the best places to visit in Kamakura is the Great Buddha.
+However, in winter, the Great Buddha is one of the best places to visit in Kamakura.
 This Great Buddha stands–or sits–at 11.4 meters tall and was the second tallest Buddha statue for quite some time, second only to the one in Nara.

-Trying to narrow down any one place in Japan’s second largest city was quite difficult because of just how much there is to do there.
-So we chose the whole city.
-The city has plenty of attractions, such as the entertainment area Minato Mirai 21, amusement parks, aquariums, and zoos.
+Narrowing down a single place in Japan’s second-largest city can be tricky.
+There is just so much to see and do!
+Yokohama has plenty of attractions, such as the entertainment area Minato Mirai 21, amusement parks, aquariums, and zoos.

-There is also the Noh Theater, one of Japan’s oldest stages for noh (a traditional performing art with masked actors and music).
-You can also find the Cup Noodle Museum and the Ramen Museum, perfect for learning about ramen and getting out of the cold.
+The Noh Theater is one of Japan’s oldest stages for noh, a traditional performing art with masked actors and music.
+In addition, you can visit the Cup Noodle Museum and the Ramen Museum.
+These places are perfect for learning about ramen and escaping the cold.

 The Japan Open Air Folk House Museum comprises 25 preserved buildings from the Edo Period (1603-1867).
 However, these buildings are not just from Kanagawa–they come from many different areas of Japan.

-Some of their most popular buildings come from the Shirakawago and Gokayama areas, an area on the border of Toyama and Gifu prefectures.
+Some of their most famous buildings come from the Shirakawago and Gokayama areas, on the border of Toyama and Gifu prefectures.
 These areas are World Heritage Sites, famous for their thatched roofs.
-They’re particularly popular in winter thanks to the beautiful way the snow stacks on top of them.
-If you are pressed for time, this open air museum is an easily accessible way to get a glimpse of this famous sight without the long trip.
+They’re trendy in winter thanks to the beautiful way the snow stacks on top of them.
+If you are pressed for time, this open-air museum is an easily accessible way to glimpse this famous sight without a long trip.

-Throughout all the different buildings, they hold workshops that feature traditional Japanese crafts and activities.
-Among those on offer are bamboo craft making, indigo dyeing, folk storytelling, and even mochitsuki (rice cake pounding), a New Year’s tradition.
+They hold workshops throughout the different buildings that feature traditional Japanese crafts and activities.
+Among those offered are bamboo craft making, indigo dyeing, folk storytelling, and even mochitsuki (rice cake pounding), a New Year’s tradition.